 Capital Gains Tax (CGT) is the money you are to pay to the state when selling something valuable with profit.
 In a country other than Singapore it would look like this: your company headquarters was in a mansion, its value increased threefold, you sold the mansion, it’s time to share your profits with the state.

 Singapore does not tax capital gains — in most cases.
-If you suspect that your situation might be an exception, read on.
+But if you suspect that your situation might be an exception, read on.
 While it is always best to consult a Singapore accounting company (or your bookkeeping services provider), some of this information might be handy.

 In Singapore, capital gains tax is only imposed if it is one of your business activities to make profits on selling the classes of assets listed below.
 In all other cases, the CGT rate is zero.
 So if you just need to get rid of that old house infested with ghosts, no capital gains tax is applied.